dginhoux/ansible_role.cron/README.md

 ginhouxnet.cron
 =========

-This ansible role configure cron and create files in /etc/cron.d
+This ansible role configure cron and create files in `/etc/cron.d`

 Requirements
 ------------

-This ansible role will only run on identified OS defined on meta/main.yml
+This role is built to only run on platforms defined in `meta/main.yml`

 Role Variables
 --------------

-It's just a simple list like :

 ```
 cron: